 A couple of years after Thomas’s birth his mother married a laborer, William Estall, who was working the shipping docks.
 And a month after that his mother delivered Thomas’s half-sister Bessie, my grandmother.

 [As an aside, with Sarah Hutchings’s possible occupation as a prostitute and Bessie being born only a month after Sarah’s marriage to William Estall, one may wonder whether Bessie was really his daughter.
-However William was living with Sarah at least ten months prior to Bessie’s birth, and Bessie passed away from the same condition that killed her father (an aortic aneurysm), so her claim on the Estall name appears solid.]
+However William was living with Sarah at least ten months prior to Bessie’s birth, and Bessie needed an operation for the same condition that killed her father (an aortic aneurysm), so her claim on the Estall name appears solid.]

 The Estall family lived in multi-story brick tenements around Bethnal Green.
 At first they lived behind a lunatic asylum on Cornwell Road.
 Their next home, where Bessie was born, was across the street from the other side of the asylum on Green Street.
 (The building, Museum House, still stands at the present-day corner of Roman Road and Burnham Street.)
 Within a couple of years they were living at a place on Russia Lane a police inspector described as among those where ‘there are no worse places to be found.’